kuzudb/kuzu-blog/src/content/post/2025-03-23-kuzu-mcp-server.md

 which provides access to Anthropic's Sonnet 3.7 large language model, a highly capable LLM that can answer questions, write code, and more.

-To connect to the Kuzu MCP server from Claude Desktop, you need to follow these steps:
+To connect Claude Desktop to your Kuzu database via MCP:

-1. Install the Claude Desktop app from the [official website](https://claude.ai/download).
+1. Install the Claude Desktop app from [claude.ai](https://claude.ai/download).
 2. Open the Claude Desktop app and navigate to the "Settings" tab.
-3. Click on the "Developer" tab and then on "Edit config"
+3. Click on the "Developer" tab and then on "Edit config".
-4. This will open the directory containing the `claude_desktop_config.json` file.
+4. This opens the directory containing the `claude_desktop_config.json` file.

 Open the `claude_desktop_config.json` file in a text editor and copy-paste the following configuration into it.
-This is basically a Docker command that will start the Kuzu MCP server, and connect it to the Kuzu database on your local machine.
+This is a Docker command that will start the Kuzu MCP server, and connect it to the Kuzu database on your local machine.

 ```json